bytebase/bytebase.com-old/content/blog/schema-review-policy-mysql.md

 ![step4](/static/blog-changelog-assets/2022/06/schema-review-policy-step4.webp)

-Now you can see your just created schema review policy on the page below.
+Now you can see the schema review policy that you jsut created on the page below.

 ![dashboard](/static/blog-changelog-assets/2022/06/schema-review-policy-dashboard.webp)

 ## How Schema Review Policy is Used

 When you create an issue in an environment configured with a schema review policy, Bytebase automatically checks SQL statements and shows the schema review result.
-Take the screenshot below as an example, and it indicates that SQL statements do not meet the configured policies.
+Take the screenshot below as an example.
+It shows that the input SQL statement does not meet the configured policies.

 ![issue](/static/blog-changelog-assets/2022/06/schema-review-policy-issue.webp)